project-ai101/llm-infra/README.md

 # llm-infra
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; -- Author: Bin Tan

-In-depth tutorials and examples on LLM training and inference infrastructure.
-They are Pytorch, Fairscale, Nvidia AI Modules (cuDNN, tensorRT, Megatron-LM) and HuggingFace.
+LLM-Infra respository provides in-depth tutorials and examples on LLM training and inference infrastructure in one place for people to learn LLM based AI.
+The areas which I mainly focus on are Pytorch, Fairscale, Nvidia AI packages (cuDNN, tensorRT, Megatron-LM) and HuggingFace.
-The main LLMs are open source models, LLAMA 2 from Meta, Mistral and Mistral MoE.
+Also, only open source LLMs, such as, LLAMA 2 from Meta and Mistral LLMs from Mistral, are extensively used in the discussion.
+Open source LLMs allow us to look into the details of LLMs.

+In LLMs, tensor computation is the fundamental tool to turn LLMs into reality.
+For tensor computation, there are two important aspects, one is to make complex tensor computation easy to use and another is to make massive tensor computation fast.
+The Basic Pytorch section is mainly designed to explore how pytorch makes tensor computation easy.
+Further, the Advanced Pytorch section looks into ways to extend pytorch with format exchangability, the LLM Automation section reviews Pytorch Lighting as a platform to automate the deep learning development flow, the LLM Community section uses Huggingface a focal point for various LLM related resources, such as, LLMs, Dataset, LLM based applications.

+Both Distributed Pytorch and LLM HPC - Nvidia AI Tools sections are mainly for high performance tensor computation.

 ### LLMs Overview